Versa Style Design

 A functional study area

-The most essential element of any desk, whether it’s for kids or adults, is smart organization.
-They’ll be spending a ton of time here reading, learning their numbers, exploring new ideas and using their imagination.
+If you’re adding a desk, the most essential element, whether it’s for kids or adults, is smart organization.
+They’ll be spending a ton of time here reading, learning, exploring new ideas and using their imagination.
 Create a space that makes it easy to focus on one thing at a time.

 Optimize the wall

-While their first assignments might be tough, getting organized doesn’t need to be.
-Try combining wall storage above their desk for stationary, a desk organizer for papers and a corkboard to easily find their schedule.
-This is all from Ikea.
+While their school assignments might be tough, getting organized doesn’t need to be.
+Try combining wall storage above their desk for stationery, a desk organizer for papers and a corkboard to easily find their schedule.
+The available space in a child’s room is very limited, and it’s essential that their study area remain uncluttered for optimal concentration.

 Optimize the wall